rituparnabiswas/Lending_Club_Case_Study/README.md

 Conclusions
 1. Loan Amount and Funded Amount- Though we have some outliners but it does not have huge impact on finding defaulters.
+2. Annual Salary- For Few applicants annual income is low but the loan_amnt is in higher range and prevous loan status is charged off.
+Though the number is not huge those set of applicants should be considered risky.
+They have the chanes to default.
-2, Purpose- Those who have taken loan for small buiness have the high tendency to be defaulters followed by renewable_energy.
+3. Purpose- Those who have taken loan for small buiness have the high tendency to be defaulters followed by renewable_energy.
-3. Home_OwnerShip- For each category we have a chance to find defaulters.In case of home_ownership is Other there is a chance of getting high percentage of defaulters followed by rent and own.In case mortgage the value is lowest.
+4. Home_OwnerShip- For each category we have a chance to find defaulters.In case of home_ownership is Other there is a chance of getting high percentage of defaulters followed by rent and own.In case mortgage the value is lowest.
-4. Revol_Util-loan_status Vs revol_util shows that borrower who have used their credit limit more are more likely to have Charged off status that means they are more likely to default
+5. Revol_Util-loan_status Vs revol_util shows that borrower who have used their credit limit more are more likely to have Charged off status that means they are more likely to default
-5. Employment_Length- Employment length doesn't really have a huge impact on repayment of loan.
+6. Employment_Length- Employment length doesn't really have a huge impact on repayment of loan.
-6. DTI- DTI is not playing very important factor to find the defaulters
+7. DTI- DTI is not playing very important factor to find the defaulters
-7. DELININQ_2_YEARS-When delinq_2yrs is 8 the defaulters value is 50 percent.
+8. DELININQ_2_YEARS-When delinq_2yrs is 8 the defaulters value is 50 percent.
 We cannot predict a specific pattern to find the defauters considering delinq_2yrs as the pattern in not consistent.
-8. Grade-It is a consistent pattern.
+9. Grade-It is a consistent pattern.
 The chance of finding defaulters is highest for grade G and lowest in grade A.Company should consider D,E,F and G grade as risky and implement proper risk asessment for those grades.
 Technologies Used
 - numpy 	    1.26.4
 - pandas	    2.2.3